Box elder guide: Managing Box elder around waterways

 The volunteers are also involved in carrying out Box elder control.
 The work compliments existing control programs by tackling Box elder within the inaccessible gorge sections to protect high quality native vegetation and also by carrying out follow up in areas that have been previously treated.
 The volunteers raft in to work sites carrying their weed control kits and equipment.

-This guide has been made possible thanks to funding from the federal government’s Healthy Rivers Grant program.
+This guide has been made possible thanks to funding from the federal government’s Murray-Darling Healthy River Program.
 The guide has been developed to support the objective of the Upper Murrumbidgee Demonstration Reach partnership to protect and improve the health of the upper Murrumbidgee River for the benefit of native fish and community well-being.